Aldin-Dreamer/Arch-Hypr-Vault/README.md

 <!-- /etc/kernel/cmdline — how to find your LUKS UUID and what parameters go here.
      /etc/mkinitcpio.conf — the HOOKS line, especially why systemd hooks are used.
      /etc/mkinitcpio.d/linux.preset — enabling UKI output. -->

+The kernel command line tells the kernel how to boot — which device is the root filesystem, how it is encrypted, and which subvolume to use.
+Because this is baked into the UKI at build time, it is covered by the Secure Boot signature and cannot be tampered with at boot.

 ### 11.2 Building the UKI